square/react-native-square-reader-sdk/docs/reference.md

 Field     | Type                      | Description
 --------- | ------------------------- | -----------------
-type      | [TenderType](#tendertype) | The method used to make payment. tenderID  | String                    | A unique ID issued by Square.
+type      | [TenderType](#tendertype) | The method used to make payment. tenderId  | String                    | A unique ID issued by Square.
 Only set for `card` tenders. createdAt | String                    | The date and time when the tender was processed as determined by the client device.

 #### Example JSON